 We’ve been married fifty wonderful years and have received God’s instruction and blessings in so many ways.
 A growing faith that has served as the bedrock of our lives together, two sons, daughters-in-law, and loving granddaughters who have added meaning and joy, careers around which we’ve been able to realize and align our purposes while serving others, and experiences that have enriched our lives.
 We have been truly blessed.

 When we were thinking about our fiftieth anniversary, some friends began asking how were we going to celebrate?
 Buy a beach house?
 Take a “world tour?”
 Get that sports car you always dreamed about?

 Sally had always had a heart for under-served and disadvantaged children that she came in contact with during her teaching career.
-Her quiet, steady love and care of those kids has always been an inspiration to me.
+Her quiet, steady love and care for those kids has always been an inspiration to me.
 We have supported the work of Water Street Mission for many years and their work with providing the homeless with a dignified, faith-based path towards self-sufficiency.
 We talked to our advisors and, with the help of the incredible Jessica Mailhot at the Lancaster County Community Foundation, “The Next Fifty Years Fund” was born.

 We’re grateful to Jessica and the staff at the Community Foundation for their help in establishing a way to help homeless children and children in poverty.
 We have big plans and bigger dreams for how this fund may impact individuals in a way that sets them on a path for the next fifty years of their lives.

 What are your passions, hopes, or ideas for your community?
 The Lancaster County Community Foundation is committed to helping to realize your vision for this extraordinary place we call home.
 Click below to get in touch and we can begin turning your ideas into action, and your passion into legacy.